Haode Zhang 张皓德

 Research Interests

 My research interests lie in robot learning, learning-based control and human-robot interaction.
-I want to explore:
+I want to build human-centered robots, robots that can:

 I am currently seeking a Ph.D. opportunity for Fall 2026 in robotics!